konradhalas/residuum/README.md

 ![Residuum Robot](/other/photos/photo_1.jpg?raw=true)

 The main goal of this project was to expedite participation in a contest of robots.
 Such an attitude enabled me to finish this construction in a short time (~2 months) but also resolved many of my doubts - whenever I had a few possible solutions, I chose the easier one.
-Of course such an approach also has its drawbacks - Residuum it's definitely not a speed daemon.
+Of course such an approach also has its drawbacks - Residuum is definitely not a speed daemon.

 The project, however, is complete and I significantly expanded my knowledge in robotics during this time.
 The robot contest was also a very good lesson for such beginner as I. I have many ideas that I want to implement so this is definitely not my last line follower.